Connect the Ready Grants

 Who is eligible to apply?

-Eligible applicants are ready public & private partners: internet service providers, or broadband utility districts, and other governmental entities that have chosen ISP partners, and projects occur in partnership with communities that are ready to be connected with the chosen solution as the proposed project.
+Eligible applicants are ready public & private partners: internet service providers, or broadband utility districts, and other governmental and tribal entities that have chosen ISP partners, and projects occur in partnership with communities that are ready to be connected with the chosen solution as the proposed project.
 MCA will encourage communities to partner with private entities and will require private applicants to gain the support of their proposed communities.
 Applicants must submit a formal expression of support from the leadership of the affected communities, and a memorandum of understanding between the parties will be required as a condition of the award prior to receipt of grant funds.

 Partnerships on proposed projects that involve locally-funded infrastructure will include an operations agreement that covers maintenance, future connections, and upgrades.
 This agreement can be submitted as part of the application or as a condition of the award prior to receipt of grant funds.

 Applicants must also identify a point of contact for digital equity planning in the affected communities.
 Involved ISPs must meet eligibility requirements, including completion of annual required data filings.